is a term probably originated by Luis Molina

 The Jesuit beliefs gave us a problem--or, they gave God a problem, and you know he has enough problems already what with his Son getting murdered and all.
 The problem was this: how could God know the future if it's uncaused/indeterminate?
 Middle Knowledge was supposed to be the answer.
 It's called Middle Knowledge because it's in the middle between his knowledge of a priori truths and his knowledge of truths causally determined by his Will.2

 This Middle Knowledge thing is not something we talk about all day in philosophy class.
-It was mentioned in only one (Phil. of Religion) of the twelve I took, and we recently had a good laugh at one very bright philosophy professor for never having heard of it.
+It was mentioned in only one course (Phil. of Religion) of the twelve I took, and we recently had a good laugh at one very bright philosophy professor for never having heard of it.
 But it has come up in the world of philosophy when asking if God could have created beings that were free (in the indeterminate sense) but who never did anything wrong (and known beforehand that they'd be so fabulously behaved), and if so, why the heck didn't he?3

 1 That's what Robert Merrihew Adams thinks.